MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 ```

 ## Example Apps
 The Cordova community has graciously created some awesome open source apps that can serve as examples for developers that are getting started.
-The following list is of OSS Cordova apps that are also using CodePush, and can therefore be used to see how others are using the service:
+The following list is of OSS Cordova apps that are also using CodePush, and can be used to see how others are using the service:
 * [PGDay CodePush Demo](https://github.com/rangle/pgdays-codepush-demo) - Demo app created by [Rangle.io](https://rangle.io) used for [PhoneGap Day Europe 2016](https://pgday.phonegap.com/eu2016/).

 > [!NOTE]